Account Info

 In-the-money put options

-Conversely, ITM put options arise when the underlying asset's current price is higher than the option's strike price.
+Conversely, ITM put options arise when the underlying asset's current price is lower than the option's strike price.
 For instance, if a stock is trading at $40 and you hold a put option with a strike price of $50, the option is $10 ITM.
 Here, the option holder can exercise the option to sell the stock at a higher price than its current market value.

 commission-free options trading on moomoo